arorabharat/Leetcode/binary-tree/notes/prompt-revision.md

 * Write a method to find the minimum node in a binary search tree in JAVA language
 * Write a recursive method to get the kth smallest element in a Binary Search tree in JAVA language — Explain its time complexity and space complexity
 * Write an iterative method to get the kth smallest element in a Binary Search tree in JAVA language — Explain its time complexity and space complexity
+* Write a method to get the kth largest element in a Binary Search tree in JAVA language

 ---